bren-cere/TESTING/README.md

   * README quick-start (below) and change-log

 - **Success criteria**
-  * A fresh account with ≤ threshold balance is automatically replenished within **5 seconds** on a devnet.
+  * A fresh account with ≤ threshold balance is automatically replenished within **5 seconds** on testnet.
   * The full test suite passes in CI; container image publishes to GitHub Packages; Helm install works out-of-the-box.

 ---